 An in-depth study of the aesthetics, history, and expressive power of lighting, both natural and artificial, as it is used in still photography and the moving image.
 Camera experience is required.
-Prerequisite(s): PH 118 or PH 130 or PH 131 or approval of instructor, OR Corequisite(s): PH 181.
+Prerequisite(s): PH 118 or PH 130 or PH 132 or PH 181.